RCA Corporation: National Broadcasting Company

-Beginning in 1922, AT&T became heavily involved in radio broadcasting, and soon became the new industry's most important participant.
+Beginning in 1922, AT&T became heavily involved in radio broadcasting, and soon was the new industry's most important participant.
 From the beginning, AT&T's policy was to finance stations by commercial sponsorship of the programs.
 The company also created the first radio network, centered on its New York City station WEAF (now WFAN), using its long-distance telephone lines to interconnect stations.
 This allowed them to economize by having multiple stations carry the same program.

 RCA and its partners soon faced an economic crisis, as the costs of providing programming threatened to exceed the funds available from equipment profits.
-The problem was resolved in 1926 when AT&T unexpectedly decided to exit the radio broadcasting field.
-RCA purchased, for $1,000,000, AT&Ts two radio stations, WEAF and WCAP in Washington, D.C., as well as its network operations.
+In 1926, AT&T transferred its broadcasting related activities into a new subsidiary, the Broadcasting Company of America (BCA), with its primary assets consisting of broadcasting stations WEAF in New York City and WCAP in Washington, D.C., plus its network operations.
+Two months later, AT&T unexpectedly decided to exit the radio broadcasting field, and RCA purchased the BCA subsidiary for $1,000,000.
 These assets formed the basis for the creation of the National Broadcasting Company (NBC), with ownership divided between RCA (50%), General Electric (30%), and Westinghouse (20%) until 1930, when RCA assumed 100% ownership.
 This purchase also included the right to begin commercial operations.
 NBC formed two radio networks that eventually expanded nationwide: the NBC-Red Network, with flagship station WEAF, and NBC-Blue, centered on WJZ.
 Although NBC was originally promoted as expecting to just break even economically, it soon became extremely profitable, which would be an important factor in helping RCA survive the economic pressures of the Great Depression that began in late 1929.